deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

    dhctl terraform check --ssh-agent-private-keys=/tmp/.ssh/<SSH_KEY_FILENAME> --ssh-user=<USERNAME> --ssh-host <MASTER-NODE-0-HOST>
    ```

-   The response should tell you that Terraform does not want to change anything.
+   The command output should indicate that Terraform found no inconsistencies and no changes are required.

 1. **In the installer container**, run the following command and specify the required number of replicas using the `masterNodeGroup.replicas` parameter: